When an errant drone crashes into the White House, it triggers a chain of events that leads to the end of the country as we know it.

 Close: Thank them for their time and include the first five pages from your manuscript.
 No need to ask for representation – that’s why you’re writing them.

-It was a workshop so I also received feedback on the query letter for my upcoming novel DRONE CITY, from the class and from Orloff (see above).
+It was a workshop so I also received feedback on the query letter for my upcoming novel The Swamp, from the class and from Orloff (see above).
 He mentioned that he spends weeks polishing his queries.
 You only have one chance to impress an agent so you have to make sure that your letter is perfect.

 The small class closed with participants exchanging email addresses and Orloff sharing copies of his book, Diamonds for the Dead.